ContextBolt SEO Free for 7 days. Keyword data, Google SERPs and backlinks, inside Claude. SEO data inside Claude. Start free trial

 So the founder falls into a canyon.
 Too small for Klue, too smart to trust a general diff tool for competitive work.
 The point of an agent-native alternative is that it sits in that canyon on purpose.
 The judgment of the expensive tools at the price of the cheap ones, and it acts.
 If you came at this from the expensive side, I wrote a full Klue and Crayon alternative for founders that goes deeper on why the enterprise fit breaks.
 Before you connect any of these over MCP, it is worth knowing what a server can and cannot reach.

-How to switch in five minutes
+How to switch

-3. Name your competitors.
-Tell your agent “watch acme.com, rival.io, matter.com”.
+3. Name your competitors: Tell your agent “watch acme.com, rival.io, matter.com.”
 Up to five.
 A cap keeps the briefings sharp.

 So which alternative should you pick